alex-r-bigelow/paper-instruments/README.md

 - install & start [tangelo](http://tangelo.kitware.com/)
 - clone this repository somewhere inside ~/tangelo_html/
 - send your users to http://your.machines.ip.address:8080/~yourUserName/paper-instruments/index.html (make sure port 8080 is accessible)
+- edit your prototype by going to edit.html.
+Images should be placed the data folder.
+When finished, the replace config.json with the one edit.html generates.
 - (coming soon) see a visualization of the tracking results by going to vis.html
-- (coming soon) edit your prototype by going to edit.html.
-For now, place a set of images in the data folder and edit config.json to link slides / set interaction hotspots.
-When finished, the editor will let you set these up visually.

 If you don't care about mouse tracking data, it's much easier - just host index.html, script.js, and the data folder wherever you please (as it's only javascript, a Dropbox public folder or github page will work just fine).